Braj Kumar Nehru: International

 Nehru worked as executive director in the World Bank (1949) and was Economic Minister at the Indian Embassy in Washington (1954).
 He helped to create the Aid India Club in 1958, which was a consortium of donor nations that committed to donate $2 million for the development of India.
 He also served as a diplomat, as ambassador to several countries and was offered the post of secretary-general of the United Nations in 1951, but declined.
 Nehru was also the Indian High Commissioner in London from 1973 to 1977.
 Braj was chairman of the United Nations Investment committee for 14 years.
 He represented India in the 'Sterlings balances' negotiations with Britain at the post-Second World War reparations conference.

 Writer

 Nehru wrote an autobiography titled Nice Guys Finish Second.
-Mr. Ramesh Kumar Saxena, who worked for him for 35 years, helped writing his biography.
+Ramesh Kumar Saxena, who worked for him for 35 years, helped writing his biography.

 Awards

 He was appointed an MBE in the 1945 New Year Honours.
 He was awarded the Padma Vibhushan in 1999.

-The speech "Civil Service in Transition" delivered at the India International Center in New Delhi on 15 October 1999 describes the need and the role played by a strong civil service.
-It also details the causes for the prevalent corruption in India's political system and civil services.